 Investments can decrease in value as well as increase, and they don’t always grow inline with the critical yield, meaning that even if the pension looks like it was growing, it may never be worth as much as the final salary pension.

-Sadly, it is not unheard of for people to lose their entire pension funds by transferring and investing in stocks that later collapse or get into trouble!
+Sadly, it is not unheard of for people to lose their entire pension funds by transferring and investing in stocks that later collapse or get into trouble .

-We can’t make claims against unregulated pension introducers in the same way as advisers, as the buck tends to stop with the company giving the advice, not the one introducing them to the process.
+We can’t make claims against unregulated pension introducers in the same way as advisors, as the buck tends to stop with the company giving the advice, not the one introducing them to the process.

 A QROPS is a Qualifying Overseas Pension Scheme, and they are really supposed to be for people who are planning to take their pension abroad with them.